-Sen. Robert M. “Tommy” Tomlinson is serving his sixth term representing residents of the 6th District in Bucks County.
+Sen. Robert M. “Tommy” Tomlinson is serving his seventh term representing residents of the 6th District in Bucks County.

 Previously, Tomlinson served in the Pennsylvania House of Representatives, representing the 18th District from 1991 to 1994.
 He is also a funeral director, owning and operating Tomlinson Funeral Home in Bensalem, a family business established in 1945.

-The senator serves as Chairman of the Senate Consumer Protection and Professional Licensure Committee, which works to protect the rights of Pennsylvania consumers and ensures that individuals in regulated professionals adhere to the highest standards.
+The senator serves as Chairman of the Senate Consumer Protection and Professional Licensure Committee, which works to protect the rights of Pennsylvania consumers and ensures that individuals in regulated professions adhere to the highest standards.
 Tomlinson is also a member of the Transportation, Education, Community, Economic and Recreational Development and Rules and Executive Nominations Committees.